jamie-houston/jamie-houston.github.io/_posts/2025-11-07-ai-showdown-planning-perfect-thanksgiving-turkey.md

 **What Gemini Got Right:**
 - Acknowledged the resting time exists (progress!)
-- Provided helpful tips about food safety
+- Provided helpful tips about food safety and cheesecloth technique
-- Remembered the "remove from fridge 1 hour before" step
+- Remembered the 2.5-hour room temperature step

 **What Gemini Got Wrong:**
-- Vague on actual start times ("Start your brine the day before")
+- Vague on actual start times ("Start prepping mid-morning")
 - When pressed for specifics, gave me times that would have turkey ready at 5pm...before resting
 - Math was close but timing was still off
 - Suggested I could "adjust as needed" - thanks, that's why I asked AI to do the math!
+- Didn't account for the basting interruptions every 30 minutes

 **Score: 7/10** - Better awareness of all the steps, but still didn't nail the critical timing.
 Would result in either rushing the rest period or eating late.